Freskoko/CycleTrafficWeather/INF161report.md

 ![globalstråling vs traffik](figs/GlobalstralingVSTotal_trafikk_PRE_CHANGES.png)

-Looking at the figure above , it is clear that the data contains outliers, as a the amount of global radation cannot exceed many thousands. [reference](https://www.sciencedirect.com/science/article/pii/S1364032116308115)
+Looking at the figure above , it is clear that the data contains outliers, as a the amount of global radiation cannot exceed many thousands. [reference](https://www.sciencedirect.com/science/article/pii/S1364032116308115)